-Chapter 20 from the Ama audiobook
+Chapter 20 of Ama

 They walked through a large latticed iron gate, across a dusty courtyard and through a door on the right which led into a large room.
 Jason proffered his right hand and imparted his name.
 Between his left hand and the material of the bag, and hidden from Xavier’s view, he held the Swiss army knife.
 Its three-inch blade was ready, should it be needed.
 Not a massive or intimidating knife by any stretch of the imagination, but it would be enough to give Xavier something to think about should he need to escape in a hurry.